miguelgazela/LPOO---Dragon-Maze/README.md

 project made for LPOO (MIEIC) - Introduction to Java

-A Monopoly game implemented in Java and Swing for the GUI.
+A very simple game implemented in Java and using Swing for the GUI.